 The Family and Youth Services Bureau (FYSB) has announced $20 million in awards for Sexual Risk Avoidance Education (SRAE).
 The deadline for this application is July 18, 2023.

 The Dibble Institute is dedicated to your success as an applicant!
-We hope this toolkit will help you win one of the 2021 SRA grants!
+We hope this toolkit will help you win one of the 2023 SRA grants.

-Love Notes Sexual Risk Avoidance Adaptation (SRA) Evidence Based Program (EBP) is the version of Love Notes that meets all the criteria of this funding announcement as it complies with SRA criteria and is evidence based.
+Love Notes Sexual Risk Avoidance Adaptation (SRA) is the version of Love Notes that meets all the criteria of this funding announcement as it complies with SRA criteria and is evidence based.

 Love Notes is the only evidence based program that HHS has placed on their Evidence-Based Teen Pregnancy Prevention Program list that both reduces adolescents’ risk for experiencing a pregnancy by 46%, delays initiation of sexual activity, and helps youth who are already sexually active return to a lifestyle without sex.

-*The Love Notes SRA EBP Middle School Adaptation is appropriate for ages 10-19 (LN SRA EBP includes an age-appropriate adaption for middle school youth in the appendix and a separate middle school student workbook and set of activity cards)
+*The Love Notes SRA Middle School Adaptation is appropriate for ages 10-14 (LN SRA includes an age-appropriate adaption for middle school youth in the appendix and a separate middle school student workbook and set of activity cards)

 Love Notes SRA